pitchmuc/aepp/docs/queryservice.md

 conn = qs.connection()

 intQuery = queryservice.InteractiveQuery(conn)

+#or

+intQuery2 = queryservice.InteractiveQuery2(conn)
 ```

+### Difference between InteractiveQuery and InteractiveQuery2

+The `InteractiveQuery` class is using the `PyGreSQL` python module in the background.\
+The `InteractiveQuery2` class is using the `psycopg2` python module in the background.

+Except for that change in the engine used in the background, all of the methods described below can be applied to either `InteractiveQuery` or `InteractiveQuery2` instances.

+### usage of Interactive Query

 From the Interactive Query instance you can directly pass SQL query and receive either: